 Several authors including Campbell and Cocco (2007), Attanasio et al. (2005) and Benito et al. (2006) have explored the empirical correlation between real house price inflation and consumption growth.
 A possible interpretation is that house price inflation may be a better proxy for expected future income than current income growth.
-An alternative view is that such a link may represent a wealth effect.
-While identifying these two channels would probably require the estimation of a fully specified general equilibrium model, we note that the structural equation (8) is only one of several alternative mechanisms which may generate a reduced-form specification such as (9).
+Alternatively, such a link might represent a wealth effect or a collateral effect.
+While identifying these channels would probably require the estimation of a fully specified general equilibrium model, we note that the structural equation (8) is only one of several alternative mechanisms which may generate a reduced-form specification such as (9).
 This should bear in mind in the interpretation of our results.